 A sourdough starter needs a regular feeding of fresh flour and water to provide it with “food” for its metabolic activities.
 The wild yeast and bacteria in a sourdough culture use the flour to continue to function, reproducing and eventually creating the byproducts of fermentation we're after when baking bread: for the dough to rise (through carbon dioxide production) and for the flavor to be created (organic acids and other compounds).

-Now that we know what it is, let's look how I feed my sourdough starter.
+Now that we know what it is, let's look at how I feed my sourdough starter.

 How do I feed my sourdough starter?